cliffr39/BookmarkLocker2/README.md

 For detailed instructions on how to set up and run Bookmark Locker on your local machine, please refer to the GETTING_STARTED.md file.
 🚧 Future Enhancements

 We are continuously working to improve Bookmark Locker.
-Here are some features planned for future releases:
+Here are some features I'm considering for future releases:

     Broken Link Checker: Automatically identify and notify users about broken or inaccessible bookmarks.

     HTML Browser Bookmark Import/Export: Facilitate seamless transfer of bookmarks to and from desktop browsers using standard HTML bookmark files.

+    Browser Extensions for desktop browsers to sync with this Android app.

     In-App Password/PIN Protection: Add an extra layer of security for sensitive bookmarks with optional PIN, password, or biometric authentication.